The costs of market timing

-The cost of market timing: A look at the SMI
+The costs of market timing: A look at the SMI

 Felix Niederer

-In this blog post, we take a closer look at why market timing can be a risky strategy and why it often pays to stay invested during the ups and downs of the markets.
+Let's take a closer look at why market timing is risky and why it pays to stay invested through the ups and downs of the markets.

 The cost of missed opportunities